avainslie/Assignment3/README.md

 ## Introduction

+In nature ants exhibit collective behaviour to accomplish large and complex tasks such as building nests and finding food.
+This collective behaviour is emergent.

 For this assignment we were given a Unity project with a world already created.
 That world consists of a container holding a variety of types of blocks.
-The block types are mulch, grass, stone, air, container, and acidic.
+The block types are mulch, grass, stone, air, container, acidic, and nest.

 The purpose of the assignment was to create ants and a queen ant that live in this world and try to maximize nest block production.